MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 <summary> How and where team communicates about different aspects of the project?
   </summary>

-- This is currently up for vote.
-Check back for final update
+- Slack and Whatsapp are the two major means of communication for the team

 </details>